juntingchen-95/CS599-fall2019-project/project_2/README.md

 ### Purpose

-Implement the K-Nearest Neighbor algorithm and redo the example from the text book
+Implement the Maximum Margin Interval Trees algorithm with both squared and linear hinge loss solvers and redo the example from the paper.

 ### Project Description PDF